kitakaze-kan/hoodie-mon/README.md

 ### Connecting The Front-End

-In `.env` set the `NEXT_PUBLIC_GREETER_ADDRESS` environment variable to the address your smart contract was deployed to.
+In `.env` set the `NEXT_PUBLIC_HOODIEMON_ADDRESS` environment variable to the address your smart contract was deployed to.
 For example, `0x9fE46736679d2D9a65F0992F2272dE9f3c7fa6e0`.

 In a new terminal window, load the front-end with `npm run dev`.
 If you want to use an alternate port from `3000`, use `npm run dev -- --port=1234`, or whatever port number you prefer.